s01134601/Automtically_detect_broken_URL/README.md

 # Automtically_detect_broken_URL

-Automatically detects hyperlinks in .doc, .docx, .pdf, .ppt, .pptx linked to texts.
+This is a Streamlit app that automatically detects hyperlinks in .doc, .docx, .pdf, .ppt, .pptx linked to texts.